 • Can I change my advisor once I have been assigned one?

 Yes, at any time.
-Please call the Administraive Assistant, Brenda McGovern, at 780-4258 or email: firstname.lastname@example.org from the department and let her know.
-She will make the necessary changes.
+Please contact the administrative specialist (phone: 207-228-8438, email: email@example.com) and let her know.
+The administrative specialist will make the necessary changes.

 • If I want to make an appointment to meet with my faculty advisor, how do I handle this?

-Once you have been assigned a faculty advisor, call that faculty advisor directly and leave a voice mail message or contact him or her by email.
+Once you have been assigned a faculty advisor, call that faculty advisor directly and leave a voice mail message or contact via email.